 Anthony C. Sunseri

-Anthony represents long-term care facilities, hospitals, and medical professionals in medical malpractice claims, and counsels his clients in risk management, contract negotiations, and non-compete agreements.
-In addition, Anthony has significant experience litigating products liability cases involving allegations of design defects and failure to warn on behalf of manufacturers, distributors, and retailers.
+Mr. Sunseri has significant experience litigating employment-related matters, employment-related class action, and products liability cases involving allegations of design defects and failure to warn on behalf of manufacturers, distributors, and retailers.
 He also represents design and construction professionals in professional liability claims.

 Areas of Law